-In your opening statement, you both discussed the problems that sequestration is causing the department.
-We have talked about that, and I am concerned the department is not doing enough to streamline and reduce costs.
+In your opening statement, you both discussed the problems that sequestration is causing the Department.
+We have talked about that, and I am concerned the Department is not doing enough to streamline and reduce costs.
 That has been my concern.

-6 In your panel's review of the 2014 QDR, you noted that additional changes are required to right-size the civilian 7 8 Defense Department and Federal contracting workforces.
-The 9 panel cited that Pentagon civilians continue to grow, even after, even after our active duty forces had been shrinking.
-10 11 Additionally, the panel noted that by 2012 the number of 12 contractors working for the DoD had grown to approximately 670,000.
-13
+In your panel's review of the 2014 QDR, you noted that additional changes are required to right-size the civilian Defense Department and Federal contracting workforces.
+The panel cited that Pentagon civilians continue to grow, even after, even after our Active-Duty Forces had been shrinking.
+Additionally, the panel noted that by 2012 the number of contractors working for the DOD had grown to approximately 670,000.

-At a time when the services have dramatically reduced the number of service members in the military, I have a hard time with the growth of staff sizes, and I think you mentioned, Ms. Flournoy, the staff sizes.
-For example, just at the Army, headquarters staff grew by 60 percent to 3,639 in Fiscal Year 2013 from 2,272 just 10 years earlier.
-And that doesn't even include the contractors.
+At a time when the Services have dramatically reduced the number of servicemembers in the military, I have a hard time with the growth of staff sizes, and I think you mentioned, Ms. Flournoy, the staff sizes.
+For example, just at the Army, headquarters staff grew by 60 percent to 3,639 in fiscal year 2013 from 2,272 just 10 years earlier.
+That doesn't even include the contractors.

-Because of that, I was shocked, but perhaps not surprised, when the GAO recently reported that the DoD had yet to produce a realistic plan to meet Secretary Hagel's 2013 goal of reducing DoD headquarters budgets by 20 percent through Fiscal Year 2019.
-Can't even come to an agreement
+Because of that, I was shocked, but perhaps not surprised, when the Government Accountability Office (GAO) recently reported that the DOD had yet to produce a realistic plan to meet Secretary Hagel's 2013 goal of reducing DOD headquarters budgets by 20 percent through fiscal year 2019.
+Can't even come to an agreement on that.

-1 on that.
+Additionally, the GAO found that the DOD headquarters they interviewed cannot determine how many people they actually needed.
+Couldn't even tell you what they needed and what positions they would have and what they would do.

-Additionally, the GAO found that the DoD headquarters 2 3 they interviewed cannot determine how many people they actually needed.
-Couldn't even tell you what they needed 4 5 and what positions they would have and what they would do.
-6 Senators before this committee have heard time and again about the need to fully fund service members in the 7 8 field, and we are very concerned about that readiness of 9 force.
-But when you have a bloat on the other side that is 10 taking away from the readiness force, you are not utilizing 11 the National Guard, you are basically not utilizing your 12 Reservists to the point that any sensible person would say, 13 I have got people ready, willing, and able to the job, but 14 yet I am hiring all these high-priced contractors.
+Senators before this committee have heard time and again about the need to fully fund servicemembers in the field, and we are very concerned about that readiness of force.
+But when you have a bloat on the other side that is taking away from the readiness force, you are not utilizing the National Guard, you are basically not utilizing your reservists to the point that any sensible person would say, I have people ready, willing, and able to do the job, but yet I am hiring all these high-priced contractors.

-And there is no auditing going on.
+There is no auditing going on.
 We don't really know where we stand.
 We can't get weapons to the front in time.
-We have got concerns, and either one of you want to address any of that to whatever specifics, I would appreciate it.
+We have concerns, and if either one of you want to address any of that to whatever specifics, I would appreciate it.